ArtHitParade

 Made by Henry Folsom, a silversmith and jeweler in St. Louis, this sumptuous arm is centered with the 36-diamond monogram of the general's USG initials.
 The solid silver hilt is a winged Victory holding the American eagle above her head.
 The 84 cm long blade is inlaid with battle scenes.

 The sword was kept for one hundred years by Grant and his family with its scabbard and its original ivory mounted presentation case.
-This set was sold and for $ 1.67M by Heritage on June 25, 2007, lot 72184.
+This set was sold by Heritage for $ 1.67M by Heritage on June 25, 2007, lot 72184 and for $ 375K on December 15, 2023, lot 47023.

 Powered by Create your own unique website with customizable templates.